 What does a Good Life for people with a learning disability look like in this new decade?

-Learning Disability England has started some work with people, groups and organisations to talk about shared action on what we know people with learning disabilities want so they can live a good life.
+Learning Disability England wants to work with people, groups and organisations to talk about what we know people with learning disabilities and / or autism want so they can live a good life.

 There has been lots of research over the years and we believe the time has come to take action together.
 We believe the power of change lies in you, our membership, talking and working together to work out what you agree on and can take action on together.